semeano/ng-dropdown-multiselect-pair/README.md

 - When an item isn't selected, it shows a "cross" glyphicon;
 - 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);
 - Option (noSeparators) to do not show separators;
-- Added classes (icon-check and icon-uncheck) for the check and uncheck glyphicons, if you don't want to use bootstrap (only for the menu items).
+- Added classes (icon-check and icon-uncheck) for the check and uncheck glyphicons, if you don't want to use bootstrap (only for the menu items);

-###Install

-    bower install ng-dropdown-multiselect --save
+- Option (enableEditItem) to enable editing and remove of the items.
+Also added 2 new events: onItemRemove and onIteOption to enable inline editing and removing itemsdown-multiselect --save

 <div>